wlswotmd/gef/docs/FAQ.md

 ## If I do not install external tools, which commands will no longer be available?
 Following are the breakdown.
 It may not be comprehensive.

-If you install with `install-minimal.sh`, you will not be able to use these commands unless you install the required packages and tools.
+If you install using `install-minimal.sh`, these commands will not be available unless you manually install the required packages and tools yourself.

 |GEF command/feature|required apt package|required python3 package|required other tools|
 |:---|:---|:---|:---|